Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 The only way to access it is to ask questions.

 As you gain experience in this practice, you will notice that frequently,
-this process involves not merely discovering knowledge that is already there,
+This process involves not merely discovering knowledge that is already there,
-but rather co-creating the model in tandem with domain experts.
+But rather co-creating the model in tandem with domain experts.

 There may be ambiguities and even white spots in domain experts’ own understanding of the business domain;
-for example, defining only the “happy path” scenarios but not considering edge cases that challenge the accepted assumptions.
+For example, defining only the “happy path” scenarios but not considering edge cases that challenge the accepted assumptions.

 Furthermore, you may encounter business domain concepts that lack explicit definitions.
 Asking questions about the nature of the business domain often makes such implicit conflicts and white spots explicit.